Definition of Semi-Variable Cost

 - The cost contains a mixture of fixed and variable costs, and the variable cost component is to be incurred only as a function of activity volume.

-- It can prove beneficial for business because of the lower breakeven point in case of lower fixed costs.
+- It can benefit businesses because of the lower breakeven point in case of lower fixed costs.

 - The variable portion of the semi-variable cost is incurred only after a certain production or income generation level.